oaklandrunning/playlist/README.md

-# playlist
+# KALX playlist
-playlist of music
+playlist of music that plays on KALX, pulled at random times.